HL7/fhir-medmorph/input/pagecontent/usecases.md

 #### Data Submission Workflow

-The Data Submission Workflow involves the activities where by the Backend Services App packages the data and submits the data to the PHA or Research Organization.
+The Data Submission Workflow involves the activities where by the Backend Service App packages the data and submits the data to the PHA or Research Organization.
 The data submission may occur through a Trusted Third Party as shown in the figure below.
 The actors and steps involved in the workflow are as shown below.

  {::options parse_block_html="false" /}